Common questions on new assessment

 We are launching in 2018 with general surgery as it is the largest ABS specialty.
 The ABS component boards are currently working on similar assessment programs, with the goal of having them launch over the next few years.
 More information regarding other ABS specialties will be available later in 2018.

 Check your status periodically at My Continuous Certification and see if there’s any information that needs to be submitted regarding the other program requirements of Continuous Certification.
 In general, these need to be updated no less than every five years.
-This now include submission of two reference forms at five-year intervals.
+This now includes submission of two reference forms at five-year intervals.
 An operative experience report (in any ABS specialty) is also required every 10 years.
 We plan to have the reference forms and operative report available before registration opens on Aug.
 1, so diplomates who need to submit them can begin working on them.

 ABS staff reviewed general surgery diplomates’ operative experience reports from the past few years, and those four areas (general surgery, abdomen, alimentary tract, breast) cover what were clearly the most frequently performed procedures.
 Additional practice-related areas are planned for the future, based on feedback from diplomates and surgical societies.